17 New Saline County COVID-19 Cases

-According to the Saline County Health Department, there are 17 new positive COVID-19 cases in Saline County that have been identified since the Wednesday, July 1 report.
-The total for the county is now 145, with 73 cases that are actively being monitored by the Health Department and 70 that have recovered.
+According to the Saline County Health Department, the total for the county is now 190, with 118 cases currently active.
+Seventy people have recovered.
 Two people have died.

-With the holiday weekend, Health Officer Jason Tiller stated “Celebrate your freedoms by making the right choice and wear a mask, practice social distancing, as well as continued good hand hygiene.”

 - Stay home if you’re sick